avaneev/a5hash/README.md

 there can be no ABI conflicts, even if the `a5hash.h` header is included in unrelated, mixed C/C++, compilation units.

+## Seeding

+All `a5hash` functions can be seeded with values of any statistical quality.
+However, a resistance against hash flooding requires the seeds to be maximum-entropy, uniformly random values.

 ## A5RAND

 The `a5rand()` function available in the `a5hash.h` file implements